 Nicotine in any form is highly addictive and as the vapour inhaled in an e-cigarette is not only water, the user still inhales a large number of toxins.
 As e-cigarettes are still relatively new to the market no long term studies have been carried out and therefore we do not know the long term risks of inhaling Propylene Glycol on a regular basis.
 In terms of e-cigarettes appealing to our children; e-cigarettes are marketed in such a manner that may attract young people, glamourous, cool, sleek as well as flavoured vapours, vanilla, banana split, and cola to mention three.

-Even though the smoking rates in Australia are decreasing, and children are generally aware of the health risks associated with smoking, some will still be confronted with decisions about smoking or reducing harm from second hand smoking.
-Where do we stand?
-At Life Education we believe it is important to give our kids as much information as possible when it comes to smoking to empower them to make healthier and safer choices in the future and this forms a key message in our programs in schools.
+Although smoking rates in Australia are decreasing, and children are generally aware of the associated health risks, some will still be confronted with decisions about smoking.
+It is important to give our kids as much information as possible when it comes to smoking to empower them to make healthier and safer choices in the future.
 With regards to the e-cigarette, we hope that they will receive the same restrictions as tobacco products in order to reduce the risk of e-cigarettes appealing to children and young people.